 You are required to audio record your sessions over the course of the semester.
 Recordings must be of the raw data of your work.
 This means it should not be edited or altered in any way.
 Recording reviews will be presented in supervision.
 It is preferred that you record at least two clients/students multiple times, but your university supervisor may reserve the option to provide you with other instructions.
 Clients must provide written permission for you to record their session prior to you recording the session.
-You must ask every client for permission; a sample permission form is available on the Department of Counselor Education's website (http://www.nccucounseling.com/).
-Please use the form required by your field site.
+You must ask every client for permission; a sample permission form is available on the Department of Counselor Education's website (www.nccucounseling.com/studetns/).

 Some recordings will be listened to during group meetings, typically clips of 4-10 minutes.
 Please do not provide any information that might identify the client in the recording.
 Every effort should be made to start recording at your site as soon as possible, and to follow the timeline for due dates of recordings.
 Ideally, you want to wait to submit your next session, until after you have had a chance to discuss your recording with your university supervisor.
 It is not acceptable to record all 6 sessions during a short span of time.
 Recordings submitted for review must be from sessions that have occurred within the 7 calendar days prior to submission.
 This means, regardless of 'due date', you may not use early recordings for later submissions.
 Reviews should be current.
 At least two recordings shall be accompanied by a typewritten case conceptualization/presentation.
-Ideally, you may use your initial interview/assessment practice for the recording, the review, and the written conceptualization/presentation.